S2AUlendo/HC-HeatCompensation-Docs/Heat Compensation/Installation.md

 ---

 # Installation Overview
-Ulendo provides a graphical installer for Windows platforms to facilitate the installation of Autodesk Ulendo HC.
+A Windows-based graphical installer is used to install Ulendo HC.

 ## Download the Application
 ### From Our Website